Site Plans - Unincorporated Area

 Site Plan Review Committee

 Prior to submitting a site plan (full review or minor review), it is recommended that the applicant meet with the Site Plan Review Committee, which consists of several of the key review agencies.
 This optional meeting takes place on the first and third Wednesday of each month in the Planning and Environmental Regulation Division Conference Room (Government Center West).
-If the applicant does not choose to attend this meeting, it is recommended they visit the key agencies (Permitting, Licensing and Consumer Protection; Highway Construction and Engineering; Traffic Engineering; Fire Marshal; Environmental Engineering and Licensing; Water Resources; and FDOT) prior to submitting their site plan.
+If the applicant does not choose to attend this meeting, it is recommended they visit the key agencies (Environmental Licensing and Building Permitting Division; Highway Construction and Engineering; Traffic Engineering; Fire Marshal; Environmental Engineering and Licensing; Water Resources; and FDOT) prior to submitting their site plan.

 Site Plan Review Committee Procedures